This action sends an SMS to any contact with a valid phone number.

 For example, if your phone number was a United States number, you would enter the following:

-Note that your number needs to include country code (the "%2B" acts as the "+" so please ensure you keep it).
-Also ensure that you have "HTTP GET" selected next to the Request URL.
+- your forwarding number needs to include country code (the "%2B" acts as the "+" so please ensure you keep it); and

 Click "Save" at the bottom of the page.
 That's it!

-When you receive a reply, it will come from your Twilio phone number, but the message will specify the sender’s number, so you can easily copy it and send them a reply, or call them:
+When you receive a reply, it will come from your sending number, but the message will specify the sender’s number, so you can easily copy it and send them a reply, or call them:

 What requirements apply to SMS sent via Autopilot?